-NOTE: The financial accuracy penalty will be flagged in the markscheme at the start of each answer where it could apply, with the words "Financial accuracy penalty (FP) is applicable in this question".
+NOTE: The financial accuracy penalty will be flagged in the markscheme at the start of each answer where it could apply, with the words "Financial accuracy penalty (FP) applies in parts (a)...".
 If this instruction is not present, then do not apply the penalty.
 An (FP) will also be present in the left hand column next to where it applies.